 In the modern photography world, there’s an unfortunate fixation on the fastest possible apertures.
-Everyone wants an f/2.8 zoom and f/1.4 prime lenses when there are significant benefits to slower apertures.
+Everyone wants an f/2.8 zoom and f/1.4 prime lens when there are significant benefits to slower apertures.

 An f4 zoom like the Sony Zeiss 24-70 weighs a lot less than an f/2.8 zoom covering the same range.
 While there are third-party lenses that cut down on some of the fat, the equivalent Sony lens is the Sony FE 24-70mm f/2.8 GM Lens.
 At 886 grams, it’s fully twice the weight (and twice the cost) of this f/4 zoom.
 Do you really need f/2.8 that frequently?

 Given the OSS system, IBIS-mounted sensor, and astounding dynamic range of the latest digital camera sensors…Sacrificing a single stop of aperture is an excellent trade, in my opinion.

 This is a great lens for people who want the best image quality and often stop down their aperture (as they should).
 Photojournalists, street photographers, documentary photographers, and people who want a generalist zoom to complement an f/2 or faster prime should buy this lens!

 By Jim Nix